 1. Ice Breaker: Produce and post a video or written representation introducing yourself to the class.
+Who are you professionally?
+What is important to you?

 2. Participation grades will be based on active, thoughtful participation in online Discussion Boards and exercises.